 Yet, if the greed and immorality of London inspired Puritan religious austerity, its opportunities filled their money chests and fueled their confidence.
 As the English grew more disaffected with the Stuart court, London became a center of Puritanism and of opposition to the extravagances of Charles I, with East Anglia as its rural counterpart.
-Puritan teaching about the importance of personal salvation and the centrality of reading the Bible had a secular analogue in ideals about work as a sacred calling, the idleness of the nobility as a sin and the rights of property owners to determine the laws of the country.
+Puritan teaching about the importance of personal salvation and the centrality of reading the Bible had a secular analog in ideals about work as a sacred calling, the idleness of the nobility as a sin and the rights of property owners to determine the laws of the country.

 This did not mean that John Winthrop and his fellow Puritans were democrats; Winthrop described democracy as 'the meanest and worst of all forms of government.'
 The passengers on Arbella did not include any of the poor and huddled masses of London and East Anglia.
 The ship was named after Lady Arbella Fiennes, sister of the Earl of Lincoln, who was a passenger.
 With her was her brother, Charles; her friend, the poet Anne Dudley Bradstreet, who had grown up in the earl's household; and two of the earl's stewards, Simon Bradstreet and Thomas Dudley.
 Along with them were numerous members of the landowning gentry, clergymen, merchants, farmers and skilled tradespeople such as weavers, tailors, shoemakers, and carpenters.